Kuwait Goodwill Fund for Promotion of Food Security in

-In view of Bangladesh Government’s expression of special interest, Kuwait Fund for Arab Economic Development (KFAED), under its program known as Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries (in short, Kuwait Goodwill Fund or KGF) provided a grant of US$ 10 million for the purpose of funding Microcredit and Small loan for farming and small business activities in the areas of food production and provision of related supporting services, including, without being limited to, food processing, storage and marketing.
-A tri-partite grant agreement was signed among the Government of Bangladesh, KFAED and Palli Karma-Sahayak Foundation (PKSF) on January 30, 2011.
-The overall goal of the program is to raise household income, reduce vulnerability, improve food security and provide technical assistance to the targeted population.
+In view of Bangladesh Government’s expression of special interest, the Kuwait Fund for Arab Economic Development (KFAED), under its program known as Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries (in short, Kuwait Goodwill Fund or KGF) provided a grant of US$ 10 million for the purpose of funding microcredit and small loans for farming and small business activities in the areas of food production, with the provision of related supporting services.
+These services include but are not limited to the following: food processing, storage, and marketing.
+A tripartite grant agreement was signed among the Government of Bangladesh, the KFAED, and Palli Karma-Sahayak Foundation (PKSF) on January 30, 2011.
+The overall goal of the program is to raise household income, reduce vulnerability, improve food security, and provide technical assistance to the targeted population.

-- To provide demand-driven and appropriately timed loan to the people involved in farming, small business and micro enterprises;
+- To provide a demand-driven and appropriately timed loan to the people involved in farming, small business, and micro enterprises

-- To provide assistance to the acquisition of knowledge in modern and sustainable technologies, to adopt and practice these technologies to enhance production to ensure food security;
+- To provide assistance to the acquisition of knowledge in modern and sustainable technologies and to adopt and practice these technologies to enhance production to ensure food security

-- To create employment opportunities at the grass root level.
+- To create employment opportunities at the grassroots

-- Credit assistance is made available in favor of food production, processing, storing and marketing of agricultural products and by-products and in small business and micro enterprises.
+- Credit assistance is made available in favor of food production, processing, storing, and marketing of agricultural products, and by-products in small business and micro-enterprises.